AstarNetwork/astar-docs/docs/nodes/collator/secure_setup_guide/services.md

 ## Systemd

 Starting all programs manually is such a pain.
-So we are going to take a few minutes to create the `systemd` services.
+So we are going to use this section to create the `systemd` services.

-Creating those services will allow a fully **automated process** that you will never have to do again **if your node reboots**.
+Creating those services will setup a fully **automated process** that you will never have to do again **if your node reboots**.

 :::tip
 Please set all the services provided here.